 Purchasing performance management software is a big commitment for your organization.
-We think the best options include features in three categories flexibility, ease to use, and great support.
-Companies that excel in all three will be a great fit for your managers and employees.
+We think the best options include features in three categories: flexibility, ease of use, and great support.
+Software that excels in these three areas may be a great fit for your managers and employees.

-Good performance management software accommodates a wide range of performance management strategies like annual reviews, quarterly goals, or continuous feedback and the best software adapts when your company’s needs change.
+Good performance management software accommodates a wide range of performance management strategies like annual reviews, quarterly goals, or continuous feedback.
+The best software adapts when your company’s needs change.

 - Performance Tools - All performance management systems should blend goals, feedback, and check-ins in their process.
 Goals set direction, feedback ties goals to the day-to-day, and check-ins provide space for long-term performance discussions.

 - Review Cycles and Timing - There should be exhaustive options for review cycle design and timing.
-You should be able to decide who reviews whom when and in what sequence.
+You should be able to decide who conducts reviews, when reviews take place, and in what sequence reviews occur.

 - Form Question Types - The software needs to accommodate questions you want to ask your employees, not just commonly asked questions.

-- Goal Options - Effective software allows you to choose the type of goals you want to set like KPI’s, S.M.A.R.T. goals, long term, or any others.
+- Goal Options - Effective software allows you to choose the type of goals you want to set like KPI’s, S.M.A.R.T. goals, long-term goals, or any other type of goals.

 - Feedback Flexibility - Good software makes it easy to provide downward, upward, peer, or external feedback and edit visibility settings so reviewers choose who sees their feedback and when.